YusufEnesYilmaz/YusufEnesYilmaz/README.md

 ## Contact

 <p align="center">
-  Happy to talk about game systems, engines, or anything you're building.
-Feel free to reach out.
+  I'm looking for a role in game development.
+Happy to talk about gameplay systems, engines, or anything you're building.
 </p>

 <p align="center">